 Bill ID/Topic Location Summary Position AB 1177 Frazier D Planning and zoning: housing development: streamlined approval.
 5/3/2019-A. 2 YEAR 5/3/2019-Failed Deadline pursuant to Rule 61(a)(3).
 (Last location was H. & C.D. on 3/25/2019)(May be acted upon Jan 2020) Existing law, until January 1, 2026, authorizes a development proponent to submit an application for a multifamily housing development, which satisfies specified objective planning standards, that is subject to a streamlined, ministerial approval process, as provided, and not subject to a conditional use permit.
-Under existing law, those objective planning standards include that the development proponent must certify both (1) that the development is either a public work, for purposes of specified law, or that all construction workers employed in the execution of the development will be paid at least the general prevailing rate of per diem wages for the type of work and geographic area and (2) that if the development if the application is approved, as provided.
+Under existing law, those objective planning standards include that the development proponent must certify both (1) that the development is either a public work, for purposes of specified law, or that all construction workers employed in the execution of the development will be paid at least the general prevailing rate of per diem wages for the type of work and geographic area and (2) that if the development meets certain conditions, a skilled and trained workforce, as defined, will be used to complete the development if the application is approved, as provided.
 Existing law exempts from any requirement to pay prevailing wages or use a skilled and trained workforce a project that includes 10 or fewer units and is not a public work.
-This bill would delete the requirement that prevailing wages be paid on a development that is not a public work to work on market rate units within the development and revise the exemption from this requirement to instead require that the project either: (1) include 10 or fewer units and be a wholly affordable project or (2) not be a public work.
+This bill would delete the requirement that a skilled and trained workforce be employed on any project subject to these provisions.
+The bill would also limit the requirement that prevailing wages be paid on a development that is not a public work to work on market rate units within the development and revise the exemption from this requirement to instead require that the project either: (1) include 10 or fewer units and be a wholly affordable project or (2) not be a public work.
 This bill contains other related provisions and other existing laws.
 AB 1197 Santiago D California Environmental Quality Act: exemption: City of Los Angeles: supportive housing and emergency shelters.
+5/16/2019- A. THIRD READING 5/16/2019-Read second time.
+Ordered to third reading.
 The California Environmental Quality Act (CEQA) requires a lead agency, as defined, to prepare, or cause to be prepared, and certify the completion of an environmental impact report on a project that it proposes to carry out or approve that may have a significant effect on the environment or to adopt a negative declaration if it finds that the project will not have that effect.
 CEQA also requires a lead agency to prepare a mitigated negative declaration for a project that may have a significant effect on the environment if revisions in the project would avoid or mitigate that effect and there is no substantial evidence that the project, as revised, would have a significant effect on the environment.
 This bill would, until January 1, 2025, exclude from the term "project" certain activities approved or carried out by the City of Los Angeles related to supportive housing and emergency shelters and would thereby exempt those projects from CEQA.
 The bill would require the city, if it determines that an activity is not subject to CEQA and approves or carries out that activity, to file a notice with the Office of Planning and Research and the county clerk for the County of Los Angeles.
 Because the bill would impose additional duties on the City of Los Angeles, this bill would impose a state-mandated local program.
 This bill contains other related provisions and other existing laws.